tronghiant/ngx-chips/README.md

 This is a component for Angular >= 4.
 Design and API are blandly inspired by Angular Material's md-chips.
 Formerly called ng2-tag-input.

 I have forked [Gbuomprisco/ngx-chips](https://github.com/Gbuomprisco/ngx-chips) to use in my internal project.
 The original project does not support for Angular 4.x and have problem with AOT.

-I will try to keep update with `Gbuomprisco/ngx-chips` and compatible with Angular 4.x
+I will try to keep update with `Gbuomprisco/ngx-chips` and keep compatibility with Angular 4.x

 ## [Demo](https://angular-mfppay.stackblitz.io/)